-This new title by David Pearman, co-author of the New Atlas of the British & Irish Flora (2002) and of the Hybrid Flora of the British Isles (2015), is published by BSBI in November 2017.
+This title by David Pearman, co-author of the New Atlas of the British & Irish Flora (2002) and of the Hybrid Flora of the British Isles (2015), was published by BSBI in November 2017.

-The Discovery of the Native Flora of Britain & Ireland will be 450 pages long and will comprise accounts of the first records of 1670 taxa in Britain, Ireland, the Channel Isles and the Isle of Man.
+The Discovery of the Native Flora of Britain & Ireland is 450 pages long and comprises accounts of the first records of 1670 taxa in Britain, Ireland, the Channel Isles and the Isle of Man.

 For each species, there is the first literature reference, the first evidence and extensive notes.
 The book also features an introduction, more than 900 references and extensive appendices comprising:

 - a relatively critical account of every significant national flora or herbal since 1538;

 - a list of the principal periodicals from 1666 to date;